MushroomCyber/Loadout/README.md

 - `sudo` is constructed in exactly one function, `policy.elevate()` — enforced by a test.
 - Every package name is validated before it reaches an argv, and `--` always separates options from names.
 - Downloaded artifacts are checksummed against the release's own checksum file. **No checksum means refusal**, not a warning; `--allow-unverified` is an explicit opt-in.
-- **A check that passed says so.** The install screen carries the result in the progress block, above the divider and outside the scrolling log; a batch install collapses it to a count rather than a line per tool, the CLI prints it without needing `--log-level DEBUG`, and it is recorded in state so the detail pane still shows `✓ checksum verified` long after the install.
+- **A check that passed says so.** The install screen shows the result in the progress block, above the divider and outside the scrolling log.
+The CLI prints it without needing `--log-level DEBUG`.
+It is recorded in state, so the detail pane still shows `✓ checksum verified` months later.
+A batch install collapses all of that to a count.
 A *skipped* check reads as `unverified`, never as a pass.
-- Where upstream signs its releases, the catalog pins the trust anchor and the signature is checked with `gpg`, `minisign` or `cosign`.
-The signer must be the pinned one — a valid signature by some *other* key is a failure, which is the check a bare `gpg --verify` exit code does not make.
-Verification runs against a throwaway keyring, so a catalog entry can never read or write your own. **A declared signature cannot be waived by `--allow-unverified`**; that flag is for projects that publish nothing to check against, not for checks that fail.
+- Where upstream signs its releases, the catalog pins the trust anchor and `gpg`, `minisign` or `cosign` checks the signature. **The signer must be the pinned one.** A valid signature by some *other* key is a failure — a bare `gpg --verify` exit code would pass it, so Loadout reads gpg's status output and compares the fingerprint.
+Verification runs against a throwaway keyring, so a catalog entry can never touch your own.
+- **A signature the catalog declares cannot be waived.** `--allow-unverified` is for projects that publish nothing to check against.
+It is not for a check that ran and failed.
-- Keyless Sigstore is supported in all three shapes upstreams publish — a `.sigstore.json` bundle, a detached `.sig` with its `.pem`, and key-based cosign — and pins an OIDC identity rather than a key.
-Where a project's signing identity carries the release tag, the pin is a pattern, and **an unanchored pattern is rejected at catalog review**: cosign matches these unanchored, so a pattern naming only the repository would also accept an identity that merely contains it.
+- Sigstore is supported in all three shapes projects publish: a `.sigstore.json` bundle, a detached `.sig` with its `.pem`, and key-based cosign.
+Keyless pins an OIDC identity instead of a key.
+Some projects sign from an identity that carries the release tag, so the pin is a pattern, and **an unanchored pattern is refused when the catalog is built**. cosign matches these unanchored, which means `github.com/owner/tool` on its own would also accept `https://evil.example/github.com/owner/tool/...`.
 - Archive extraction refuses absolute paths and `..` traversal.
 - No `shell=True` anywhere.
 - **Your sudo password never passes through loadout.** The browser hands the